 Festival of Lights at Cosley Zoo

 The Festival of Lights at Cosley Zoo in Wheaton features displays with more than 20,000 lights and lighted animal figures.
 The zoo also has a sale during the festival that includes Christmas trees, wreaths, and greenery.
-This festival runs from November 25 through December 30 from 3 to 9 pm.
-The zoo is closed on Christmas Day and open from 9 am to 12 pm on Christmas Eve and New Years Eve.
+This festival runs from November 28 through December 30 from 9 am to 9 pm.
+The zoo is closed on Christmas Day and New Year’s Day and open from 9 am to 12 pm on Christmas Eve and New Year’s Eve.
 It is free to get into the zoo, but donations are appreciated.

 Holiday Lights in Lilacia Park in Lombard

 The holiday lights display in Lilacia Park is put on by the Lombard Park District.
 The display includes light shows, trees decorated with holiday lights, a gingerbread house, and complimentary hot cocoa and cookies for kids who visit Santa on Friday, Saturday, and Sunday nights.
-You can visit the light display December 3 through January 1 from 4:30 to 8 pm, every day of the week.
+You can visit the light display from December 7 through January 4 from 4:30 pm to 10 pm every day of the week.
 It is free to attend, and donations of unused and unwrapped toys are accepted.

 Winter Tree Care Services from Hendricksen Tree Care Throughout Chicagoland